sundaysenergy/sundaysenergy.github.com/static/cape.md

 ## Don't Repeat Yourself or Reinvent the Wheel

 Don't Repeat Yourself (DRY) is a principle of software development aimed at reducing repetition of information of all kinds.
 To reinvent the wheel is to duplicate a basic method that has already previously been created or optimized by others.
-We think that CAPE avoids both of these pitfalls.
+We think that CAPE helps website users and managers avoid both of these pitfalls.

 ## Drupal is Slow and Complicated